U.S. citizens killed in Israel festival disaster, anger mounts | Politics

 Anger has mounted at the government and the police for allowing the event to go ahead despite its size far exceeding the coronavirus restrictions on gatherings.
 An estimated 100,000 packed the festival.
 Some critics said politicians had caved to pressures of ultra-Orthodox leaders who are presently allied with Netanyahu but have flouted the state's authority for years.

 "The government wouldn't consider any restrictions for fear of its Haredi (ultra-Orthodox) partners.
 And as far as physical safety was concerned, this year wasn’t any different from previous ones.
 Warnings of a potential disaster have been heard many times before, including from members of the Haredi community, but the traditions must not be changed," wrote Anshel Pfeffer, an analyst for the left-wing Haaretz newspaper.
-(Additional reporting by Rami Amichay; Writing by Maayan Lubell; Editing by Angus MacSwan)
+(Additional reporting by Rami Amichay; Writing by Maayan Lubell; Editing by Angus MacSwan and Jonathan Oatis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)